-Introduction
+1. Introduction

-The purpose of this document is to propose that a defined set of semantics and dynamics exists for a financial report, prove these semantics and dynamics against SEC XBRL financial filings, and explain those semantics and dynamics.
+The purpose of this document is to propose that a defined set of semantics and dynamics exists for a financial report, prove the correctness of these semantics and dynamics against SEC XBRL financial filings, and to explain these semantics and dynamics.